NEIAAC/plannei/README.md

 You can now be the biggest nerd on the block and get the schedule you want as soon as the enrollment period opens, leaving your colleagues in the dust

-_NEI/AAC is not responsible for you losing your perfect schedule due to issues with the app._
+_NEI/AAC is not responsible for you losing your perfect schedule due to issues with the app.
+Because of the way the app interacts with the nonio portal, minimal updates/changes to the website layout by the creators may break functionality.
+We kindly ask you to report any issues you encounter as soon as possible, so we can update our implementation._

 ## Usage 🚀